-See Figure 3-13.
-If equipped with the Power Zone-DLA controller, this unit includes a "dusk to dawn" nightwatchman sensor (A) to detect the surrounding light level, automatically starting the engine and turning the lights on at dusk.
+This unit is equipped with a "dusk to dawn" photo sensor to detect the surrounding light level, automatically starting the engine and turning the lights on at dusk.
 The engine will run and the lights will remain illuminated until dawn.